dimanmup/Neomaster.JsonEncryptor/README.md

 > ⚠️
 > The file can only be decrypted on the server where it was encrypted!
-> Therefore, the release must contain an unencrypted appsettings.json file.
+> Therefore, the release must contain the unencrypted appsettings.json file and others.

 ## Install
 ```powershell